COMBINE-lab/alevin-fry/README.md

 ## Building

-Alevin-fry is built and tested with the latest (major & minor version) stable Rust (currently 1.45).
+Alevin-fry is built and tested with Rust 1.49.
 Building should be as easy as:

 ```{bash}